chiselstrike/chiselstrike/packages/create-chiselstrike-app/template/README-template.md

 npm run dev
 ```

-which starts a local development server of the example code.
+Which starts a local development server of the example code.

 For more help in getting started with ChiselStrike development, check out the
 [online documentation](https://docs.chiselstrike.com).